ZAINBASHARATALI/Random-a-social-media-flutter-app/README.md

-# ltp
+### Random, a social media app

-A new Flutter project.
+A new Flutter application which represents the implementation of completely new design of Social media app.

 ## Getting Started